 #1 It arms your email operations with data from every channel

 If you’re anything like me, you probably semi-cheated at the blindfold game by lowering your eyes to the tiny part of the ground sneaking through the bottom of the blindfold.

 This at least lets you see where you were putting your feet.

 Similarly, your email marketing platform can track email activity.
-It’s a major help when segmenting according to important metrics based on email engagement.
 This is very useful when segmenting and personalizing to optimize your engaged customer segments (more about that later).

 However, to really see the full picture you need to know how your audience is behaving on other channels too.
 You need to see the walls and the furniture as well as the floor.